ページタイトル

 President and Representative Director

-We at Mitsui Kinzoku Group have established our management philosophy as "With creativity and productivity, We, Mitsui Kinzoku Group, will explore products of value to society, and seek an eternal growth of our group" and to achieve this, innovation is indispensable.Recognizing that human resources, as the source of innovation, are the most important management resource, we promote diversity and inclusion as our management strategy to allow the engagement of diverse people and continued improvement of our corporate value.
+We at Mitsui Kinzoku Group have established our management philosophy as "With creativity and productivity, We, Mitsui Kinzoku Group, will explore products of value to society, and seek an eternal growth of our group" and to achieve this, innovation is indispensable.
+Recognizing that human resources, as the source of innovation, are the most important management resource, we promote diversity and inclusion as our management strategy to allow the engagement of diverse people and continued improvement of our corporate value.

 There are more than 13,000 employees working for Mitsui Kinzoku group around the world.
 In this age of volatility, uncertainty, complexity and ambiguity (VUCA), where the environment surrounding us can change drastically, in order to be able to respond flexibly to those changes, personnel with diverse values are needed.
-Mitsui Kinzoku Group seeks to embrace diversity of race, nationality, religion, creed, culture, birthplace, disability, gender, sexual orientation, and gender identity.
+We seek to embrace diversity of race, nationality, religion, creed, culture, birthplace, disability, gender, sexual orientation, and gender identity.
 At the same time, we aim to create a workplace where all members of staff respect the diverse values of their colleagues and where they can put their varied opinions and experiences to use.
 In short, we seek to create a diverse and inclusive workplace.

 As I'm sure you're all aware, diversity and inclusion coincide with a fundamental principle of the SDGs: "Leave no one behind."
 We also recognize that this is a globally shared issue, and at the same time, indispensable for our sustainability.
-At the core of this recognition, is identifying diversity as one of the initiatives supporting the progress of Mitsui Kinzoku Group's materiality, and we are making efforts to best use the varied skills, attributes and values of the Group's employees.
+At the core of this recognition, is identifying diversity as one of the initiatives supporting the progress of Mitsui Kinzoku Group's materiality, and we are making efforts to best use the varied skills, attributes and values of employees.
 We are promoting the active involvement of female employees, an area where Japan is lagging many other countries, and establishing systems that give members of our diverse workforce choices about how they work.

 Management System

-In October 2021, we established the Diversity, Equity, and Inclusion Office dedicated to deepening and accelerating ongoing group-wide initiatives.
-In June 2022, we also kicked off the Diversity, Equity, and Inclusion Committee chaired by the President.
 The committee regularly discuss and decide policies and measures, managing its progress.
 The issues and initiatives of the committee are reported to the Board of Directors to facilitate the continued implementation of initiatives in accordance with the Management Policy as well as ensure the establishment and permeation of measures.

 Diverse Employees